 Visit Minneapolis, MN, next.
 From the Dells, head west to Minneapolis, where you can visit the Mall of America, the largest mall in the United States, and explore the city’s parks and museums.
 It is an absolutely beautiful city during the warm months.

 Then, drive west to Badlands National Park in South Dakota, where you can hike, camp, and explore the unique landscape of the park.
 It’s the ultimate craggy, mountainous horizon, at least in this part of the world, and when the sun hits just right, those hills sing.

-From Badlands National Park, head to Mount Rushmore to see the iconic monument and learn about the history of the area.
+Continuing with this theme of a Midwest National Parks Road trip, head to Mount Rushmore to see the iconic monument and learn about the history of the area.
 What’s not to love about four giant heads shaped like our nation’s leaders?

 Next up on our Midwest road trip stops, go west to Yellowstone National Park, one of the most popular national parks in the United States, and explore its geysers, wildlife, and natural wonders.
 Just make sure you don’t go alone if you can help it.
 Yellowstone is immaculate, but it’s also massive, and people are prone to getting lost if they stray too far from safety.

 Finish Out West

 Finally, head south to Denver, CO, where you can explore the city’s museums, parks, and restaurants.
 The Museum of Nature & Science is absolutely incredible and one of the most kid-friendly options on the trip.

 This road trip can take around two weeks to complete, depending on how much time you spend at each stop.
 Of course, you can customize this itinerary to fit your family’s interests and schedule and start from whichever point is nearest to you.